Randle leads Knicks over Lakers and back above .500

 PLENTY OF PLAYERS

 Between their injuries and Schroder’s ejection, the Lakers were down to eight rotation players available during the second half of their victory Saturday.
-Eight is the minimum number to begin a game, but coach Frank Vogel said he wasn’t worried about the Lakers facing that problem.
+Eight is the minimum number to begin a game, but Vogel said he wasn’t worried about the Lakers facing that problem.

 “We got down to eight the other night just because we had a player get ejected,” Vogel said.
 “But typically, when it seemed like we were extremely depleted we still had nine guys and I’m not going to worry about that getting any lower until it happens.”